wangjiaqi-clinic/wangjiaqi-clinic.github.io/pages/index.md

 ### Education

-- 08/2020-06/2021  The HongKong Polytechnic University
+- 08/2020-06/2021.
+The Hong Kong Polytechnic University.
+Master of Science.
-                   Master of Science
 Nutrition and Healthy Aging
 - 09/2015-06/2020

   Hubei University of Chinese Medicine
                    First Clinical College
                    Bachelor of medicine